vickertan/Question101/README.md

 # To Do List

-- [x] fetch questions on the beginning of the app load and pass it to the Playground conmponent
+- [x] Pass userId to 'favoriteBy' field

 - [x] Only verified user are allowed to upload questions